Pavan-coder97/IBVAP/README_IBVAP.md

 ## 📋 Overview

-IBVAP transforms standard IP-CCTV cameras into a software-defined AI surveillance network.
+IBVAP transforms standard IP-CCTV cameras into a software-definegid AI surveillance network.
 No dedicated smart-camera hardware required — runs entirely on a standard Windows PC with Python.

 **Features:**